Application Process

 • Drug screen (per admitting institution protocol)

-A. All students must take the exam after January 1, 2024 as it is a new exam.
+A. Students may use previous exam scores taken on or after January 1, 2024.
 No previous attempts will be used.

 i.
 Students must provide an official transcript regarding the entrance exam results.